 Spring Constant Apparatus is used to measure force by using Hook’s law.
 It consists of a Retort stand on which a spring is clamped.
 The other end of the spring has a hook on which variable slotted weight of 100gm, 200gm, 300gm, 400gm and 500gm are attached.
 A vertically placed ruler then measures the extension of the spring.

 Vernier Calliper is a measuring apparatus that can measure objects up to 15 cm in length.
 It is made up of a main scale and a vernier scale.
-It can measure in the increments of 0.1 cm on the main scale.
-It has a pair of external jaws to measure external diameter, pair of internal jaws to measure internal diameter and a long rod to measure depth.
+It can measure in increments of 0.1 cm on the main scale.
+It has a pair of external jaws to measure external diameter, pair of internal jaws to measure internal diameter, and a long rod to measure depth.

-Digital Balance is used to measure weight of any given body accurately.
+Digital Balance is used to measure the weight of any given body accurately.
 In physics, it can be used in experiments where weight measurement is crucial like involving Archimedes Principle.

 So, this was a brief overview of all the necessary items needed for your starting a biology laboratory from scratch.

 At Labkafe, we provide laboratory furniture and equipment.
-In laboratory furniture, we first design entire laboratory room keeping in mind the requirements.
-Also, we take care of complete installation of laboratory furniture.
-In lab equipment section, we have a wide range of glassware, chemicals, equipment and other lab accessories.
+In laboratory furniture, we first design the entire laboratory room keeping in mind the requirements.
+Also, we take care of the complete installation of laboratory furniture.
+In the lab equipment section, we have a wide range of glassware, chemicals, equipment, and other lab accessories.
 Most of them are available for order online from our website but some of them can be procured on demand.
 If you have any sort of laboratory requirements do mail us at [email protected] and we’ll get in touch with you.

 Labkafe is among the most promising laboratory supplies vendors in India.
 We manufacture and supply lab equipment, lab furniture, lab consumables, lab glassware, lab machines and more!
 Not only we manufacture lab items, we export to international resellers too.
 We fulfill CBSE ICSE ISC IGCSE IB State board affiliation requirements for schools by providing affiliation packages to schools.
 Our featured products are: